davidherring1998/Regex-tutorial-/Develop/gist-template.md

 # Introduction to Regex

 This tutorial will teach you all you need to know about regular expressions or commonly known as regex!
 Let's start with the basic definition, regex is a sequence of characters that defines a search pattern that helps match, locate and search through text.
-Let's dive a bit deeper!
+Once you learn the new syntax you will be able to user regex in almost any programming language!
+Let's dive a bit deeper and learn some syntax!

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+In this tutorial you will learn how to search threw documents by using patterns to locate text using the regex syntax.

 ## Table of Contents